-The most common methods of licensing are electronic (web/e-mail based) and by certificate (Certificate of Authenticity).
-In both cases, there will be a registered serial number, and a license key made available once a license has been purchased - these need to be entered into the IMG License Manager to activate a valid license.
+The most common methods of licensing are electronic (web/web account/e-mail based) and by certificate (Certificate of Authenticity).
+With licenses using a registered serial number, a license key will be made available once a license has been purchased - these need to be entered into the IMG License Manager to activate a valid license.
 For further details, refer to the IMG License Manager.
 There is also USB storage device licensing, so Build-A-Board can be run from the USB device, simply by inserting the licensed device into any system.